zruncho3d/DuelingZero/PARTS.md

 NOTE: the CAD is not the right size.
 It's Zruncho's build size.
 Which doesn't quite get you a full 180 cube.

 The recommended frame size enables a full 180x180x180 build volume, with a bit of extra travel in the rear Y area for a nozzle endstop, nozzle brush, and maybe a camera for alignment.
 Yes, you can build a smaller test bed build, but the travel won't be practical.

 You can start from a V0 kit and end-join (BoxZero-style) the chunks ([process described here](https://github.com/zruncho3d/BoxZero#assembly-notes)), as well as use 1515 supplements cut to length to get a choice of color.
 If the size is close for the verticals, you can bridge the gap slightly with BoxZero corners (e.g., 400 + 50 -> 450 with B0 corners).

-For larger sizes than 180x180 in XY, larger extrusions are recommended.
+For build areas beyond 180x180 in XY, frame stability becomes a question, and girthier-than-1515 extrusions may be needed - or at least, some form of frame bracing.

 1515 extrusions: